FORUM

 [1] archivo.elsalvador.com/noticias/especiales/acuerdosdepaz2002/nota18.html (09-20-2013)

-[2] The speech of Lysias, that Phaedrus “[holds] in [his] left hand under [his] cloak”.
+[2] The speech of Lysias, which Phaedrus “[holds] in [his] left hand under [his] cloak”.